|

 seen?
 The smooth burrow of this large, brightly coloured

-animal is sometimes seen in coral rubble areas on our Southern shores.
+animal is sometimes seen among rubble near living reefs on our Southern

+shores.
 But animal itself is seldom seen out in the open.
-Often, all you might
+Often, all

 burrow.
 At night, however, you may spot one near the burrow entrance